lireza/leap/README.md

 A try to provide Go's concurrency mechanics in Java.

 ### About
 As you may know Go supports CSP style concurrency model built in to the language.
 If you are familiar with this model you may be agree with its simplicity and productivity.
-This project is a try to implement Go concurrency mechanics in Java.
+This project is a try to implement Go's concurrency mechanics in Java.
 However with some limitations!

-In java we don't have any native Coroutine (Light-weight thread), even Kotlin provides coroutines using asynchronous callbacks with use of compiler tricks or some Scala libraries provide coroutines using library features; So this is a try to mimic the mechanics!
+In java we don't have any native Coroutine (Light-weight thread), even Kotlin provides coroutines using asynchronous callbacks with use of compiler tricks or some Scala libraries provide coroutines using library features.
+The problem relates to preemptive multitasking nature of threads and to provide real cooperative multitasking we need low level mechanisms instead of some compiler or library tricks!
+So this is a try to mimic the mechanics!

-As i mentioned there are some limitations, one of important one is calling blocking code in a coroutine (I/O, Locking).
+As i mentioned there are some limitations, the important one is calling blocking code in a coroutine.
-However Java supports managed blocking mechanism, working on this to improve leap to somehow overcome this limitation!
+Java supports managed blocking mechanism, currently working on this to improve leap to somehow overcome this limitation!

 ### Examples
 On the example bellow a simple coroutine generates an UUID and another coroutine retrieves generated one: